-The Bank of America Charlotte Pride Parade will be held on Sunday, Aug.
-17 on Tryon Street in Uptown Charlotte during the two-day Charlotte Pride Festival, Saturday, Aug.
-16 and Sunday, Aug.
-17. The second annual Bank of America Charlotte Pride Parade follows the overwhelmingly successful inaugural parade in 2013, the first of its kind in 19 years.
+The third annual Charlotte Pride Parade will be held on Sunday, Aug.
+16 on Tryon Street in Uptown Charlotte during the two-day Charlotte Pride Festival, Saturday, Aug.
+15 and Sunday, Aug.
+16. Organizers expect a high turnout for parade participants, so get your applications in early!

 Parade Rules & Release Forms

 How much does it cost to march in the parade?

 Well, it depends.
 We have different rates for different types of entries and whether the entry will have vehicles or not.
 Our 2015 fee schedule is as follows:

 - Each float: $35.00 (includes entry for the towing vehicle)

 - Motorcycles: $25.00 (1-7); $50.00 (8-14); $75.00 (15+)

 Have other parade questions?
 Click here to see a detailed Frequently Asked Questions for answers to some of the most commonly asked questions we receive.
 If your question is not answered here or you need clarification on any of the policies, terms and conditions, please email our parade coordinator at email@example.com.